-Confidence and self-esteem are two of the most major traits affecting successful behaviors in individuals.
+Confidence and self-esteem are two important traits affecting successful behaviors in individuals.
 While self-esteem and confidence development is a process that lasts a lifetime, the foundations and building blocks need to be properly established in childhood.
 You can help your child develop confidence.

 Building self-esteem allows children to effectively deal with the difficult situations they will inevitably encounter.
-As a parent, you s have the strongest influence on the belief system of a child.
+As a parent, you have the strongest influence on the belief system of a child.
 You have an immeasurably important role helping your child develop confidence.
-As a parent, you can engender feelings of belonging.
-You provide feedback and direction as your child progresses, contributing to development of self-esteem and confidence.
+You can engender feelings of belonging.
+As your child progresses, focus your feedback and direction to develop self-esteem and confidence.

 Help your child develop confidence and self-esteem

-The following are a few pointers that will assist you in encouraging self-esteem and confidence in your children without interfering too greatly.
+Here are a few pointers that will help you build self-esteem and confidence in your children without interfering too greatly.

-Take a step back: Sure, you might be concerned about your children failing or not performing up to their standards on some task.
+Take a step back: Sure, you might be concerned about your children failing or not performing up to their standards.
 Regardless, it is best to take a step back and not guide them through every step of their lives.
-You need to have the ability to teach your child competence and to not be dependent on others.
-Do this by allowing your child to take safe risks and engage in problem solving on their own.
-Once they are able to accomplish these things, recognize their success.
+You can teach your child competence and independence.
+Allow your child to take safe risks and engage in problem-solving on their own.
+When your child succeeds, recognize their success.

 Praise, but be wary of over-praise: The line between praising your children and going overboard is very thin.
-Compliments every now and then are vital for developing self-esteem through positive reinforcement, overdoing this will only serve to lower the bar for success.
-This will lead to the child refusing to push themselves to attain better results.
-Limit compliments to only major achievements, as well as where they can be deemed important.
+Compliments every now and then are vital for developing self-esteem through positive reinforcement.
+Overdoing praise will only serve to lower the bar for success.
+Limit compliments to achievements that are important.
+(For more information, read When Parents’ Praise Inflates, Children’s Self-Esteem Deflates.)
+Too much praise can result in your child refusing to strive for better results when striving is difficult.

-Encourage the pursuit of the unknown: Give your children encouragement to endeavor new interests.
-Set goals that are achievable regarding their particular set of interests.
-This way, when they achieve these goals, it will give them a sense of accomplishment, serving the dual purpose of boosting their self-esteem.
+Encourage the pursuit of the unknown: Give your children encouragement to cultivate new interests.
+Set goals that are achievable for their interests.
+When goals are achieved, your child will experience a sense of accomplishment and improved self-esteem.

-Use your parents influence in the correct way in the earlier years of your children’s lives.
-This way, they will grow into responsible, confident, and highly competent adults.
+Exercising your parental influence in the early years of your children’s lives can help them grow into responsible, confident, and highly competent adults.

 Get started today